About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 • Talk with you about your comfort and safety during your surgery.

-• Talk with you about the kind of anesthesia you will receive.
+• Talk with you about the kind of anesthesia you’ll get.

-• Answer any questions you may have about your anesthesia.
+• Answer questions you have about anesthesia.

-Prepare for surgery
+Get ready for surgery

 What to expect

 It’s normal to feel very tired after surgery.
-Your PACU nurse will make sure you are comfortable and answer all of your questions.
+Your nurse will make sure you are comfortable and answer all of your questions.

 • The Pediatric Intensive Care Unit (PICU)